 The possible applications of servo motors are numerous and can be found in toys, radio-controlled models, cars, and commercial aircraft.
-At Rozum Robotics, we also explore the use of servos as robotic actuators, taking advantage of their ability to ensure accurate motion control.
+At Rozum Robotics, we also explore the use of servomotors as robotic actuators, taking advantage of their ability to ensure accurate motion control.

 Why robots need a servo motor

-In contrast to a regular motor that rotates continuously and halts only when we turn it off, a servo can stop at any required position and hold it until it receives another command.
+In contrast to a regular motor that rotates continuously and halts only when we turn it off, a servomotor can stop at any required position and hold it until it receives another command.
 With an integrated feedback mechanism, servos are fully self-contained, which allows for implementing speed and angle control in a robot arm or a robotic hand.

 Where to get a robotic servo motor

 From our experience, there are three options for getting a robotic motor:

 If you are looking for low prices and fast delivery, you can consider this option.
 However, cheap robotic joints from Asia are usually not built to handle serious loads needed for industrial applications.
 There's also a risk that the actual parameters will be different from the stated specifications.

 Buy a robotic actuator from a recognized European or American manufacturer.
 This option gives you a quality servomotor, but you will need to order large quantities to avoid long delivery wait times.
 If you need just a few motors to build a prototype robot arm, you may have to wait for half a year!
 You must also consider that customization will increase the cost significantly, making the price for the order up to 100K Euros.

 Make a robotic actuator of your own.
 This way you can have the customizations and quality you want, but your total expenses may equal the cost of 500 standard servos.
 You will also have to spend hours looking for reliable suppliers and skilled personnel.
 This option will require a lot of hard work on your part.